 "Habla IN-GLÉS?" he pleaded, with a compelling puppy-dog face.

 "Take physics," I said.
-"As a larger-sized system, physics has convinced many that the world was created not by a single God, but by an event known as The Big Bang."
+"As a larger-sized system, physics has convinced many the world was created not by a single God, but by an event known as The Big Bang."

 "Now you're speaking my language," he joked, before he caught himself and screwed his expression into one of deep thought.

-"Yes," I said, "well, how many times, in cartoons or, yes, American movies, or on the telly (outside of S & S, with its famous joie de vivre), have you heard people, or cartoon dingoes or such, scream There is no God, exactly before they jump off a bridge or shoot themselves in the head, as if the very existence of a system of physics suggests that another system—their body—is without worth?"
+"Yes," I said, "well, how many times, in cartoons or, yes, American movies, or on the telly (outside of S & S, with its famous joie de vivre), have you heard people, or cartoon dingoes or such, scream There is no God, exactly before they jump off a bridge or shoot themselves in the head, as if the very existence of a system of physics suggests another system—their body—is without worth?"

 "I," he said, "have never seen a cartoon dingo."